-The Outback: Anthony Frederick, John Donohoo, Flores, Adele, Cremer and Leies Halls
+Anthony Frederick, John Donohoo, and Cremer

-Anthony Frederick Hall is the home to the Marianist Leadership Community and John Donohoo Hall is home to the Honors Living Learning Community; both communities have respresentation from all classifications living together in their community.
-The Outback has both double and triple rooms with private baths and room doors opening to a courtyard or a picnic area.
-Leies Hall has quad singles that share a bathroom.
+Anthony Frederick Hall is the home of the Marianist Leadership Community and John Donohoo Hall is home of the Honors Living Learning Community; both communities have respresentation from all classifications living together in their community.
+Anthony Frederick, John Donhoo and Cremer Halls are all double occupancy rooms with private bathrooms and doors opening to a courtyard with picnic space.